kruize/autotune/README.md

 Here is the documentation for installing Kruize via Operator [OCP_installation.md](/docs/OCP_installation.md).

 ### Standalone Demo
-Kruize has a demos repo that enables users to get a quick start without worrying about the setup and its a great first step for first time users.
+Kruize has a demos repo that enables users to get a quick start without worrying about the setup, and it's a great first-step for first time users.
 You can start by running the [Local Monitoring demo](https://github.com/kruize/kruize-demos/tree/main/monitoring/local_monitoring).

 We recommend you check out the [kruize-demos](https://github.com/kruize/kruize-demos) repo in case you want to know more about VPA demo, GPU demo, HPO demo and a lot more!